zolanaj/RemoteMicrogridOpt/README.md

 This is a public repository containing the python code and working files in support of the following paper:
 Zolan, A., Scioletti, M., Morton, D., and Newman, A., Decomposing Mixed-integer Programs for Optimal Microgrid Design (2019).
 INFORMS Journal on Computing, accepted.

 A link to the paper will be included as soon as a first look of the paper is available.
+For now, if you want to use the paper and these models for reserach or analysis, please use the citation above.
+If you want to use the data contained in the case studies, please use the following citation:

+M. Engels, P. A. Boyd, T. M. Koehler, S. Goel, D. R. Sisk, D. D. Hatley, V. V. Mendon, and J. C. Hail.
+Smart and Green Energy (SAGE) for base camps final report.
+Technical report, Pacific Northwest National Laboratory (PNNL), Richland, WA (US), 2014

+A link to the above paper is located here: https://www.osti.gov/biblio/1160200

 The code was written in the CPLEX/Python API, using Python 2.7.9.
 Additional python libraries, like SciPy, are used here, and so a Python distribution like Anaconda is recommended.
 Anaconda distributions for Python 2 are available here: https://docs.anaconda.com/anaconda/install/hashes/win-2-64/